nushell/nushell.github.io/lang-guide/lang-guide.md

 These are the Nushell constructs that use a block

+- `if`/`else`
-- if/else
+- `loop`
-- loop
+- `while`
-- while
+- `for`
--for
-- try
+- `try`
   * But not the body of the catch clause which is always a closure

 Note: For both the if/else and try statements, the value of the last expression in the block for whichever clause is executed is returned.
 This is not true for any of the looping constructs.
-If you try to assign the result of calling a for or while loop the type of the result will always be 'nothing'.
+If you try to assign the result of calling a for or while loop the type of the result will always be `nothing`.

 To capture the result of a loop, you can define a mutable variable before the loop and mutate it inside the body of the loop.
-However, the more idiomatic Nushell way to do it is with a command like 'each' which takes a closure.
+However, the more idiomatic Nushell way to do it is with a command like `each` which takes a closure.
 The last expression evaluated in the closure is returned and available to further items in the pipeline.

 ## Numbers and Arithmetic